IPL matches to have some spectators as Covid restrictions ease

 Fans will be allowed to attend matches during the Indian Premier League (IPL), which starts on Saturday, with Covid-19 restrictions easing in the country, the Indian cricket board (BCCI) said on Wednesday.

-The Chennai Super Kings will face the Kolkata Knight Riders in the opening match of the popular Twenty20 league at the Wankhede Stadium with a 25% occupancy limit.
+The Chennai Super Kings will face the Kolkata Knight Riders in the opening match of the popular T20 league at the Wankhede Stadium with a 25% occupancy limit.

 "This match will be a momentous occasion as the 15th edition of the IPL will welcome the fans back to the stadiums after a brief hiatus owing to the pandemic," the BCCI said in a statement.